Kidapt/kidaptive-sdk-js/README.md

 This reports an event to the Kidaptive API using an `eventName string` and `eventFields object`.
 The return value is a [Promise] which resolves when the event is queued.

-Certain fields will be autopopulated, such as the learner info, app info, and device info.
-The learner info object will be populated with the values specified in the [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) and [KidaptiveSdk.learnerManager.selectActiveLearner()](#kidaptivesdklearnermanagerselectactivelearnerproviderlearneridstring) calls.
+Certain fields will be autopopulated, such as the learner info, app info, trial time, event time, and device info.
+The learner info will be populated with the values specified in the [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) and [KidaptiveSdk.learnerManager.selectActiveLearner()](#kidaptivesdklearnermanagerselectactivelearnerproviderlearneridstring) calls.
+The trial time will be populated by the timestamp stored during the [KidaptiveSdk.learnerManager.startTrial()](#kidaptivesdklearnermanagerstarttrial) call.
+The event time will be populated by the current timestamp of when the event was sent.

 When `authMode` is configured to `server` a user must be selected, but a learner is optional to send events.
 When `authMode` is configured to `client` events can be sent with or without a user or learner selected.

 The properties in the `eventFields object` will be the specific values sent along with the event.
 The structure for `eventFields` is a flat key:value map where the values can only be `boolean`, `null`, `numeric`, and `string` values.